The Theoretical Limit of Radar Target Detection

-The DI is a effective measured indicator for assessing the detection performance.
-The defining equation of the DI is given in (8).
-Here, an alternative calculation of the DI is given according to the \textit{a posteriori} PDF.
+The DI is a theoretical measure for the assessment of target detection.
+As a positive indicator, the more DI there is, the better the detection performance will be.
+The alternative calculation of the DI is given according to the \textit{a posteriori} PDF in (11), i.e.,

 where

 is the \textit{a priori} entropy and

 is the \textit{a posteriori} entropy.